fruxefarms/FruxePi/docs/install.md

 ## Easy Install
 Quickly deploy the FruxePi application using Docker and the installation script.

-## Easy Install
-Quickly deploy the FruxePi application using Docker and the installation script.

 ### Step 1: Clone Project
 Clone the FruxePi repository to your Raspberry Pi or download the [ZIP](https://github.com/fruxefarms/FruxePi/archive/master.zip) file.